n-ckr-ch-rds-n/interviews/quiz_questions.md

 How would you identify bottlenecks in your system?
 What is an 'n plus 1' problem?
 How does the internet work?
+What do you understand by estimation? (e.g. planning poker, T-shirt sizing) How would you work out how long something would take?